“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 President & CEO

-Noemi Y. Perez is the President & CEO of The Immokalee Foundation, a 31-year-old, non-profit organization benefiting the children of her hometown of Immokalee, Florida.
+Noemi Y. Perez is the President & CEO of The Immokalee Foundation, a 32-year-old, non-profit organization benefiting the children of her hometown of Immokalee, Florida.
 With a 100% focus on education, career readiness, and professional development, the Foundation offers students the tools, opportunities, and support they need to succeed at each level of their education—whether they choose college, technical programs, or certifications.

+Perez began her employment with The Immokalee Foundation in 2008 as a student advocate.
 Raised in Immokalee and forced to deal with many of the same struggles Foundation students encounter, she uses her experience and connections to help Immokalee’s brightest young people on their journey to meaningful careers and financial independence.

 Perez graduated from Hodges University in 2013 with a Bachelor’s in Business Administration and a minor in Management.
 She was also a member of the Class of 2016 of Associate Leadership Collier and was named to Gulfshore Business’s 2016 “40 Under 40” and Business Observer’s 2020 “40 Under 40” lists.